nikparmar/playstore-scrapy/README.md

 # playstore-scrapy
-Helps you to get reviews from any application on playstore
+Helps you to get reviews for any application on playstore